Federal officials meet Iowa mom who uses Double Up Food Bucks

 The USDA officials toured the farmers market and New Pioneer's downtown Iowa City location to see the Double Up Food Bucks program in action and learn more about local food systems in Iowa.

-The Double Up Food Bucks program is funded through the USDA and is based on a national model for healthy food incentives active in more than 20 states.
+The Double Up Food Bucks program is partially funded through the USDA and is based on a national model for healthy food incentives active in more than 20 states.